AndyCappDev/tourboxelite/docs/GUI_USER_GUIDE.md

 **Example:** To edit the "knob clockwise" mapping:
 1. Make sure the GUI window is focused
 2. Rotate the knob clockwise on your TourBox
-3. The "knob_cw" control is automatically selected in the Controls Configuration table
+3. The "Knob Clockwise" control is automatically selected in the Controls Configuration table
 4. The Control Editor loads the current mapping, ready to edit

 > **Note:** This requires the TourBox driver to be running.
 If you stopped the driver for testing, physical button selection won't work until you restart it.